The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 You can start by climbing Kilimanjaro and visiting the Ngorongoro Crater.

-It best combines with the island of Zanzibar, too, if you are interested in a beach holiday.
+It also pairs well with the island of Zanzibar if you are interested in a beach holiday.

 20. Ngorongoro Crater was discovered in 1892

 Who discovered Ngorongoro Crater?
-This crater was discovered in 1892 when Oscar Baumann visited it.
+This crater was discovered in 1892 by Oscar Baumann.

 And until the outbreak of World War I, two German brothers, Adolph and Friedrich Siedentopf, farmed in the crater.